About Device Wifi & Certificate Based Authentication

 CBA and the GovWifi smoketests

-In order for the smoketests to work properly they require two dummy TLS certificates to be generated.
-If you set up a new GovWifi environment (for example another staging or development environment, or if you need to create a new production environment in the case of a BCP/DR scenario) then you will need follow the certificate generation instructions.
+In order for the smoketests to work properly, they require two dummy TLS certificates to be generated.
+If you set up a new GovWifi environment, you will need to follow the certificate generation instructions.

 How can organisations set it up?